What is Neulasta?

 sudden or severe pain in your left upper stomach spreading up to your shoulder;

-kidney problems - little or no urination, pink or dark urine, swelling in your feet or ankles, feeling tired or short of breath; or
+kidney problems - little or no urination, pink or dark urine, swelling in your face or lower legs.

 Common Neulasta side effects may include:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Other drugs may interact with pegfilgrastim, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Tell your doctor about all your current medicines and any medicine you start or stop using.

 Your doctor may prescribe a medicine known as a colony stimulating factor to boost your white blood cell count if you are having chemotherapy ("chemo").
 Chemo drugs work by killing rapidly growing cancer cells, but blood levels of white blood cells (known as neutrophils) may also decrease.
 Neutrophils help to fight infection in your body.
 Lower levels of these white blood cells can increase your risk for infection, especially during chemotherapy.
 Continue reading

 - Why do you take Claritin with Neulasta?

 - How many biosimilars have been approved in the United States?